 There’s pretty much nothing I can say about the Badlands that will do it justice.
 We all absolutely LOVED it!
 The views are breathtaking and the animals are everywhere.
 We couldn’t get over the way the wind blew the prairie grass (not the best idea to wear a dress!)
 Seriously, everything in the Badlands was amazing.

 Once again, I could have stayed for days.
 But, unfortunately, I didn’t plan that kind of time this trip.
 We will absolutely be back to The Badlands!

 Leaving the Badlands we headed East, driving the length of the state.
 We arrived at The Ingalls Homestead mid-afternoon.
-This was a sponsored stop and I can’t wait to write about every single detail of our time there!
+This was a sponsored stop and you can read much more about our time by clicking this link: Our Favorite Day Ever!
 It was absolutely surreal and a dream come true (I’m a huge book nerd and ALWAYS wanted to be Laura Ingalls Wilder!)

 The kids learned how to make rope, drive a buggy and took a wagon ride to the schoolhouse.
 We all had a blast running around on the farm!
 I spent some time getting us settled into our covered wagon for the evening.

 We’d eaten a huge lunch somewhere in the middle of South Dakota so Brent and I decided we’d just get some snacks to enjoy by our campfire for dinner.
 There is a tiny grocery store in De Smet so we grabbed a meat/cheese tray, s’more ingredients and some campfire popcorn.

 Two other families were camping in RVs on the homestead for the night and they joined us for s’mores.
 It was so much fun for the kids to all play games together!
 Mary Grace exchanged addresses with two of the girls and they all look forward to being pen pals.